-6.2.3.2 COMMITMENTS OF LAND
+6.2.3.2 Commitments of Land

-As described in Chapter 4.2 - Land Use and Zoning and Chapter 3 - Alternatives, a total of 25.7 to 106.8 acres of acquired land would be committed for the construction and operation of the proposed project, depending on which Build Alternative is selected.
-The Rapid Bus Alternative would require acquisition of the least amount of land (25.7 acres), followed by the Whittenton (approximately 78 acres), Attleboro (approximately 88 acres) and Stoughton alternatives (approximately 105 acres).
+As described in Chapter 4.2, Land Use and Zoning, and Chapter 3, Alternatives, up to 136 acres of land (public and private) would be committed for the construction and operation of the proposed project.
 The land used in the construction of any of the Build Alternatives is considered to be an irreversible commitment during the time period that the land is used for construction and during the operational periods.
-Should, however, a greater need arise for the use of the land, or should the Proposed Project no longer be needed, the land could be converted and committed to another use.
+Should, however, a greater need arise for the use of the land, or should the proposed project no longer be needed, the land could be converted and committed to another use.
 However, there is no indication that such a need for conversion could develop or would be desirable.

-6.2.3.3 COMMITMENTS OF ENERGY AND MATERIALS
+6.2.3.3 Commitments of Energy and Materials